 • training according to an individual curriculum;

-• forms, frequency and procedure for current monitoring of progress and intermediate certification of students;
+• forms, frequency and procedure for ongoing monitoring of progress and intermediate certification of students;

-• the procedure and grounds for the transfer, expulsion and reinstatement of students, the procedure for registering the emergence, suspension and termination of relations between the educational organization and students and (or) parents (legal representatives) of underage students;
+• the procedure and grounds for transfer, expulsion and reinstatement of students, the procedure for registering the emergence, suspension and termination of relations between the educational organization and students and (or) parents (legal representatives) of minor students;

-• the amount of scholarships and fees for the use of housing in a hostel for students;
+• the amount of the scholarship and fee for the use of residential premises in the dormitory for students;

-• the procedure and forms of the final certification and others.
+• procedure and forms of final certification and others.

 In total, the letter contains a list of 28 local regulations, the adoption of which is within the competence of educational organizations and their founders (clause 19.34).

-The Ministry of Education and Science invites the heads of educational organizations to use the Methodological Recommendations set forth in the letter of the Ministry dated December 20, 2000 N 03-51 / 64 when working with documents.
-This letter contains requirements for the preparation of specific types of organizational and administrative documents, the rules for organizing and storing documents, and the procedure for working with them.
+The Ministry of Education and Science invites heads of educational organizations to use the methodological recommendations set out in the ministry’s letter dated December 20, 2000 N 03-51/64 when working with documents.
+This letter contains requirements for the preparation of specific types of organizational and administrative documents, rules for systematization and storage of documents, and the procedure for working with them.

 How are LNA accepted in an educational organization?

 The procedure for the development, adoption and approval of local regulations is determined by the educational organization itself.
-This procedure, as a rule, is enshrined in the charter of the institution.
+This procedure is usually enshrined in the institution's charter.

-It is important that the language of the documents is understandable to people with different levels of education, since the local regulations of the educational organization are of interest not only to the employees of this institution, but also to parents or the students themselves.
-Ideally, the text of documents should be written as if you were writing for a sixteen-year-old teenager: simply and with a minimum of technical terms.
+It is important that the language of the documents is understandable to people with different levels of education, since local regulations of an educational organization are of interest not only to employees of this institution, but also to parents or students themselves.
+Ideally, the text of documents should be written as if you were writing for a sixteen-year-old teenager: simply and with a minimum of special terms.

 The procedure for developing local regulations:

-1. Identification of issues on which the adoption of the LNA is necessary.
-Draft documents are developed by decision of the administration, the pedagogical council, the general meeting of the institution's employees and the parent committee.
+1. Identification of issues on which adoption of the LNA is necessary.
+Draft documents are developed by decision of the administration, the pedagogical council, the general meeting of institution employees and the parent committee.

-Any employee of the institution has the right to submit for consideration the issue of the development and adoption of a local regulatory act.
+Any employee of the institution has the right to submit for consideration the issue of developing and adopting a local regulatory act.

-1. Definition of stages and terms of document development.
-As a rule, they are established at the stage of discussion.
+1. Determining the stages and timing of document development.
+As a rule, they are established at the discussion stage.

 2. Creation of a working group for the development of LNA.
-The administration entrusts this work to some division, a third party, or develops the project on its own.
+The administration entrusts this work to some department, a third party, or develops the project independently.

-It is important to correctly distribute tasks between employees: who will draw up the document, who will check it for compliance with the law, and who will draw it up correctly.
-The working group for the development of LNA may include not only representatives of the administration and teachers, but also members of the public council, parents of students and the students themselves (for example, representatives of the student council).
+It is important to correctly distribute tasks among employees: who will draw up the document, who will check it for compliance with the law, and who will draw it up correctly.
+The working group for the development of the LNA may include not only representatives of the administration and teaching staff, but also members of the public council, parents of students and the students themselves (for example, representatives of the student council).

-1. Preparation of a local normative act: the working group prepares a draft document, substantiates the need for this act and provides for the consequences of its adoption.
+1. Preparation of a local regulatory act: the working group prepares a draft document, substantiates the need for this act and provides for the consequences of its adoption.

-2. The project is submitted for discussion.
+2. The project is put up for discussion.
 The developed document is discussed at a meeting of the body, where it is approved or sent for revision.
 The approval of the LNA is documented in a protocol.
-There may be other forms of presentation for discussion: placing the project on an information stand, the website of an educational institution, and so on.
+There may be other forms of presentation for discussion: posting the project on an information stand, the website of an educational institution, and so on.

 3. The next step is the introduction of the LNA into action.
-To do this, the head issues an appropriate order.
-From the date of its publication, the local normative one comes into force.
+For this purpose, the manager issues an appropriate order.
+From the date of its publication, the local normative comes into force.

-Please note that in some cases, local acts must be adopted taking into account the opinion of the representative body of workers (Article 8 of the Labor Code of the Russian Federation).
-Such body may be a trade union committee.
+Please note that in some cases local acts must be adopted taking into account the opinion of the representative body of workers (Article 8 of the Labor Code of the Russian Federation).
+Such a body could be a trade union committee.

-The procedure for taking into account opinions is described in article 372 of the Labor Code of the Russian Federation.
-The trade union committee expresses its opinion on the LNA project in writing and passes it to the head of the organization within five working days from the date of receipt of the document.
+The procedure for taking into account opinions is described in Article 372 of the Labor Code of the Russian Federation.
+The trade union committee expresses its opinion on the draft LNA in writing and transmits it to the head of the organization within five working days from the date of receipt of the document.

-If the trade union committee does not agree with the adoption of the LNA, then the leader conducts additional consultations with the committee within three days.
-If it was not possible to come to a common decision, then the disagreements that have arisen are drawn up in a protocol.
-After that, the head has the right to adopt a local normative act, which the trade union committee can appeal in court or in the state labor inspectorate.
+If the trade union committee does not agree with the adoption of the LNA, then the leader holds additional consultations with the committee within three days.
+If it was not possible to reach a common decision, then the disagreements that arose are documented in a protocol.
+After this, the manager has the right to adopt a local regulatory act, which the trade union committee can appeal in court or to the state labor inspectorate.

-Elena Zachesova at the June webinar "Three Strategies for the Activities of Educational Organizations in the Conditions of Continuous Reform of the Education System" recommended unifying all documents in order to simplify the development process, that is, to create templates.
-Make sure that all provisions begin in the same way - for example, "This regulation describes such and such" or "This regulation was created to regulate such and such activities."
-Creating templates will greatly simplify your life, over time it will become your salvation.
+Elena Zachesova at the June webinar “Three strategies for the activities of educational organizations in the context of constant reform of the education system” recommended unifying all documents in order to simplify the development process, that is, creating templates.
+Make sure that all statements begin in the same way - for example, “This statement describes such and such” or “This statement was created for the purpose of regulating such and such activities.”
+Creating templates will make your life much easier, and over time it will become your salvation.

-It will also be good if you choose a separate person who will proofread all these LNA, compare them with the charter, federal and regional legislation, and check for errors and typos.
-For example, in some provision you refer to the law “On Education in the Russian Federation”, but incorrectly indicated the number of the law - instead of N 273-FZ, you wrote N 263-FZ.
-It would seem that a minor typo in the LNA invalidates the document.
+It will also be good if you choose a separate person who will read all these LNAs, check them with the charter, federal and regional legislation, and check for errors and typos.
+For example, in some provision you refer to the law “On Education in the Russian Federation”, but you incorrectly indicated the number of the law - instead of N 273-FZ you wrote N 263-FZ.
+It would seem that a minor typo in the LNA makes the document invalid.

-The adoption of local regulations is not something beyond understanding, but if you underestimate the seriousness of working with documents, this will lead to miscalculations in the activities of the organization, complicate it.
+The adoption of local regulations is not something beyond understanding, but if you underestimate the seriousness of working with documents, this will lead to miscalculations in the organization’s activities and complicate it.
 Local regulations are developed and adopted in an educational organization collectively, by a team.
-This is the task of the leader - to form a team of like-minded people and organize its work.
+It is the manager’s task to form a team of like-minded people and organize its work.

-How to improve the work of your organization, you will learn at the online marathon
+You will learn how to improve the work of your organization at the online marathon

-Recommended by the Department of General Educational Institutions and Inspection of the Ministry of Education of Russia as a methodological material
+Recommended by the Department of General Educational Institutions and Inspection of the Ministry of Education of Russia as a teaching material

 (extracts)

-1. On the formation of the organizational regulatory framework for the functioning of educational institutions
+1. On the formation of an organizational regulatory framework for the functioning of educational institutions

 4. Appendix 1.
-An approximate list of local acts of an educational institution
+Approximate list of local acts of an educational institution

-5. Annex 2.
-Sample list of local acts for primary vocational education institutions
+5. Appendix 2.
+Approximate list of local acts for institutions of primary vocational education

 6. Appendix 3.
 Approximate position about the council of the educational institution

-7. Annex 4.
-Approximate regulation on the pedagogical council of an educational institution
+7. Appendix 4.
+Approximate regulations on the pedagogical council of an educational institution

 8. Appendix 5.
-Approximate regulation on the parent committee of a general education institution
+Approximate regulations on the parent committee of a general education institution

-9. Annex 6.
-Sample agreement on cooperation between an educational institution and parents (legal representatives) of students
+9. Appendix 6.
+Model agreement on cooperation between an educational institution and parents (legal representatives) of students

-11. Annex 8.
-Approximate regulation on material incentives and material assistance to employees of an educational institution
+11. Appendix 8.
+Approximate provision on material incentives and financial assistance to employees of an educational institution

-13. Annex 10.
-Approximate regulation on the procedure for approval, storage of examination materials in educational institutions
+13. Appendix 10.
+Approximate regulations on the procedure for approval and storage of examination materials in educational institutions

-14. Annex 11.
-Approximate regulation on the procedure for conducting intermediate control in transfer classes of educational institutions
+14. Appendix 11.
+Approximate regulations on the procedure for conducting intermediate control in transfer classes of general education institutions

-On the formation of the organizational regulatory framework for the functioning of educational institutions
+On the formation of an organizational regulatory framework for the functioning of educational institutions

-Inspection checks carried out in various regions of Russia showed that the formation of the legal framework for the activities of educational institutions began to be implemented everywhere with more or less success.
+Inspections carried out in various regions of Russia showed that the formation of a legal framework for the activities of educational institutions has begun to be implemented everywhere with greater or lesser success.

-Despite the differences in the pace and nature of changes in the educational situation in different regions of the country, the leaders of educational institutions face common problems.
-First of all, this is related to established by law RF "On Education" self-determination in the form of educational institutions and the need to form the legal framework for their activities.
-The democratization of education determines the state-public nature of management, thanks to which the state and public associations, management structures, organizations.
+Despite the differences in the pace and nature of changes in the educational situation in different regions of the country, heads of educational institutions face common problems.
+First of all, this is due to established by Law RF “On Education” by self-determination in the form of educational institutions and the need to form a legal framework for their activities.
+The democratization of education determines the state-social nature of management, thanks to which state and public associations, management structures, organizations.

-At the interregional seminars-meetings held by the Department of General Educational Institutions and Inspection in 1999-2001, it was already noted that in accordance with Art.
-2 of the Law of the Russian Federation “On Education”, as amended by Federal Law No. 12-FZ of January 13, 1996, an educational institution is granted the right to independently determine the regulatory legal framework for its activities.
+At interregional seminars and meetings held by the Department of General Educational Institutions and Inspection in 1999–2001, it was already noted that, in accordance with Art.
+2 of the Law of the Russian Federation “On Education” as amended by Federal Law No. 12-FZ of January 13, 1996, an educational institution is given the right to independently determine the regulatory legal basis for its activities.
 This is the competence of the educational institution.
-For the educational authorities - recommendations and control.
+Educational authorities are responsible for recommendations and control.

-The Ministry of Education of Russia, having analyzed the results of the inspections, notes that the following problems were identified in the development of the legal framework for the activities of educational institutions:
+The Ministry of Education of Russia, having analyzed the results of the inspections, notes that when developing the legal framework for the activities of educational institutions, the following problems were identified:

-1. Determination of the required list of local acts of the educational institution in accordance with the approved charter.
+1. Determination of the necessary list of local acts of an educational institution in accordance with the approved charter.

 2. Development of local acts of an educational institution as a legal document in accordance with the established form.

-3. Definition of tasks and functions of state-public forms of self-government of an educational institution.
+3. Determination of the tasks and functions of state-public forms of self-government of an educational institution.

-4. Compliance of the developed regulatory legal framework governing the activities of an educational institution with the current legislation of the Russian Federation in the field of education.
+4. Compliance of the developed regulatory legal framework regulating the activities of an educational institution with the current legislation of the Russian Federation in the field of education.

-If the first two of listed problems are organizational in nature, the last two indicate that present stage all greater value paid to the quality of the formed legal field.
+If the first two the listed problems are organizational in nature, then the last two indicate that modern stage All higher value is paid to the quality of the formed legal field.

-It is relatively easy for the specialists of educational authorities to verify the solution of the first, organizational, problems.
-An indicative list of local acts has already been discussed at a meeting on inspection issues in Pskov, published in a collection of information materials following the results of this meeting and in guidelines“Local acts of an educational institution” of the State Inspectorate under the Ministry of Education of Russia.
-Therefore, when checking charters, which are the fundamental document for the formation of the legal framework for the activities of educational institutions, it is necessary to select a list of local acts for this institution and compare its completeness with the list that is given in the appendix to the charter.
+It is relatively easy for specialists from educational authorities to check the solution to the first organizational problems.
+An approximate list of local acts was already discussed at a meeting on inspection issues in Pskov, published in a collection of information materials based on the results of this meeting and in methodological recommendations“Local acts of an educational institution” of the State Inspectorate under the Ministry of Education of Russia.
+Therefore, when checking the charters, which are the fundamental document for the formation of the legal framework for the activities of educational institutions, it is necessary to select a list of local acts for a given institution and compare its completeness with the list given in the appendix to the charter.

-Clause 1.7 "b" Art.
-13 of the "Charter of an educational institution" of the Law of the Russian Federation "On Education" shows that the charter of an educational institution must indicate: "the structure, the procedure for the formation of management bodies of an educational institution, their competence and the procedure for organizing activities."
-Therefore, it is necessary to determine:
+Clause 1.7 “b” of Art.
+13 of the “Charter of an educational institution” of the Law of the Russian Federation “On Education” shows that the charter of an educational institution must indicate: “the structure, the procedure for forming the governing bodies of the educational institution, their competence and the procedure for organizing activities.”
+Therefore it is necessary to determine:

 – what governing bodies operate in this educational institution;

-- whether they act in accordance with the approved regulation (local act).
+– whether they act in accordance with the approved regulations (local act).

-This applies to the council of the educational institution, the pedagogical council, the parent committee, the general meeting of the labor collective, methodological associations in specialties, councils of high school students, councils of graduates and other self-governing bodies of the educational institution (clause 2 of article 35 of the Law of the Russian Federation “On Education”).
+This applies to the council of an educational institution, the pedagogical council, the parent committee, the general meeting of the workforce, methodological associations in specialties, councils of high school students, councils of graduates and other self-government bodies of the educational institution (clause 2 of article 35 of the Law of the Russian Federation “On Education”).

-Classic organizational method distribution and consolidation of tasks, functions (duties), rights and responsibilities, establishing relationships is regulation.
-Regulation is carried out with the help of regulations, job descriptions and other regulations.
+Classic organizational method the distribution and consolidation of tasks, functions (responsibilities), rights and responsibilities, the establishment of relationships is regulation.
+Regulation is carried out through regulations, job descriptions and other regulations.

-Position is an organizational and legal document that regulates activities of departments, institutions and their structural subdivisions.
+Position is an organizational and legal document regulating activities of departments, institutions and their structural divisions.

 1. General part (general provisions).